Mawat land: Legal practice

 The structured registration of current land holdings by "yoklama tapu" commissions proceeded around the Empire at a slow but steady pace, as the reforms were enacted over decades.
 In the rural areas of the southern Palestine district of Hebron, the first Ottoman land-tax register from 1876 shows that, from village to village, structures, residences, and farmlands were overwhelmingly registered and taxes paid, throughout the district.
 Furthermore, a review of Ottoman Shari'a court documents shows that land transactions were also frequently recorded in the Hebron courts, both before and after land reforms.
 These court documents were accepted by the Ottoman land-reform commissions as validation of ownership, showing how regional actors and local officials cooperated with the Ottomans authorities.

 Toward the end of the Ottoman period, Ottoman legal practice in the Negev was flexible toward the Bedouins.
 Not only tapu entries, but also "tax records, oral testimony, and sharia-court documents" were considered "sufficient to prove property tenure."
-In 1891, the Ottomans attempted to carry out a structured land registration at a time when the Ottomans lacked a military presence in the south.
 In fact, the Bedouin in the Negev were largely autonomous, due to the Ottomans not having manpower to effectively govern the Negev.
-A 1902 Council of State decision "explained that Bedouin-held lands were not registered in the tapu, and land sale and mortgages were conducted based on the local custom and tradition, which the authorities described as constituting a 'different manner'".

 The Ottomans also adopted a flexible approach in Syria.
 Officially, the government claimed ultimate legal title to the land, and cultivation was the "basis for acquiring rights to the land".
 But in practice, authority over pastoral land was conferred to tribes grazing their herds there on the basis of the strengths of the tribes compared to other tribes, rather than on the basis of written history.
 This flexible approach could also be haphazard: a nomad wishing to settle on apparently unclaimed ("free") land and begin cultivating it could face challenges from tribal chiefs claiming previous occupation, or from someone holding a tapu, whether real or forged.

-Alongside the aforementioned Council of State decision, several factors demonstrate that the Ottomans did not consider the Negev as mawat, but rather regarded it as Bedouin land even without formal registration: (1) the Ottomans continued to levy land tax on Bedouin agricultural land, (2) they purchased land from Bedouins to establish the city of Beersheba, (3) similarly, Zionists had to buy their land in the Negev from Bedouins; (4) Ottoman officials repeatedly resolved Bedouin land ownership disputes in the Negev.
+Alongside the aforementioned Council of State decision, several factors demonstrate that the Ottoman government did not consider the Negev as mawat, but rather regarded it as Bedouin land even without formal registration: they continued to levy land tax on Bedouin agricultural land, and they purchased land from Bedouins to establish the city of Beersheba.